 Having multiple illnesses may result in experiencing more symptoms and pain.
 They could also alter the pain experienced from fibromyalgia.

-Someone with multiple chronic illnesses may experience more relief than someone only diagnosed with fibromyalgia from a medication/treatment that isn’t typically prescribed for it.
+Someone with multiple chronic illnesses may experience more relief than someone only diagnosed with fibromyalgia.
+This could be from a medication/treatment that isn’t typically prescribed for it.

 Comparing our pain is useless unless we are willing to sit down to discuss all the factors that play into our health and healthcare and be open and understanding that what works for one may not work for another.

 With that said.
-For the first ten years I followed what was considered standard protocol for treating fibromyalgia.
+For ten years I followed a standard protocol for treating fibromyalgia.
 I never experienced relief or improvement until I took all the factors listed above into consideration.
-As I said before, what works for one may not work for another, but if you are interested in finding out what has helped me significantly reduce the pain I experience from fibromyalgia on a daily basis, I invite you to read about my pain management plan.
+As I said before, what works for one may not work for another.
+If you are interested in finding out what has helped me significantly reduce the pain I experience from fibromyalgia on a daily basis, I invite you to read about my pain management plan.